Kathleen Booth: Career

 From 1944 she was a Junior Scientific Officer at the Royal Aircraft Establishment in Farnborough.
 From 1946 to 1962, Booth was a Research Scientist at British Rubber Producers' Research Association and for ten years from 1952 to 1962 she was Research Fellow and Lecturer at Birkbeck College, University of London.

 Booth's research on neural networks led to successful programs simulating ways in which animals recognize patterns and characters.
 She and her husband resigned suddenly from Birkbeck College in 1962 after a chair was not conferred on her husband despite his massive contributions; an ICT 1400 computer was donated to the Department of Numerical Automation but was in fact installed in the London School of Hygiene and Tropical Medicine.

-On November 11th, 1955, Booth and the research group publicly demoed a machine translation prototype that translated the phrase "This is an example of a translation made by the machine for calculation installed at the laboratory of computation of Birkbeck College, London." from French to English.
+On November 11, 1955, Booth and the research group publicly demoed a machine translation prototype that translated the phrase "This is an example of a translation made by the machine for calculation installed at the laboratory of computation of Birkbeck College, London." from French to English.
 Booth continued her research into automated translation, becoming the director of a Canadian national project on machine translation in 1965.

-In 1962, after leaving Birkbeck College the Booth family moved to Canada to where she became a Research Fellow, Lecturer and Associate Professor at the University of Saskatchewan until 1972.
+In 1962, after leaving Birkbeck College the Booth family moved to Canada to where she became a Research Fellow, Lecturer and associate professor at the University of Saskatchewan until 1972.
 At Lakehead University in Canada she became the Professor of Mathematics from 1972 to 1978.
 Kathleen Booth retired from Lakehead in 1978.
+After retiring, the Booths started a consulting business that worked with the Canadian Department of National Defence and the Institute of Ocean Sciences in British Columbia on acoustic modelling and the effects of ocean shipping noise on the communication of marine mammals.

 Her last current paper was published in 1993 at the age of 71.
-Titled "Using neural nets to identify marine mammals", it was co-authored by Dr. Ian J. M. Booth, her son.

 Personal life and death

+Booth married her colleague Andrew Donald Booth in 1950 and had two children, Ian, who became a physicist, and Amanda, who became a veterinarian.
+She was known to be an avid fan of music, but lost her hearing in her thirties due to treatment with the antibiotic streptomycin, which can cause permanent hearing loss.

 In 1970, the Booths bought a property near Sooke, British Columbia and moved there full-time in 1978.
-Kathleen grew vegetables and exotic plants and was active in Sooke’s gardening club.
+During her later life in Canada, she became a champion for women in engineering and science in Canada.
+Kathleen grew vegetables and exotic plants and was active in Sooke's gardening club.
+She homeschooled her two children, Ian and Amanda.
 She was an avid hiker and spent time exploring Vancouver Island into her mid-80s.

-She died on 29 September 2022, at the age of 100.
+Booth died in Sooke, British Columbia on 29 September 2022, at the age of 100.